15532th/avtdl/PLUGINS.md

 in log, as they might indicate server is under high load or refuses to communicate.

-Nitter has build in RSS feed, though not all instances enable it, so it can also be monitored with `generic_rss` plugin instead of this one.
+Nitter has built in RSS feed, though not all instances enable it, so it can also be monitored with `generic_rss` plugin instead of this one.

 Twitter Spaces appears on user feed as normal tweets with text only